Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 Pacific Premier Bancorp share price volatility

 Beta is a measure of a share's volatility in relation to the market.
-The market (NASDAQ average) beta is 1, while Pacific Premier Bancorp's is 1.3667.
-This would suggest that Pacific Premier Bancorp's shares are more volatile than the average for this exchange and represent, relatively-speaking, a higher risk (but potentially also market-beating returns).
+The market (NASDAQ average) beta is 1, while Pacific Premier Bancorp's is 1.2264.
+This would suggest that Pacific Premier Bancorp's shares are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).

 Pacific Premier Bancorp overview

 Pacific Premier Bancorp, Inc. operates as the bank holding company for Pacific Premier Bank that provides banking services to businesses, professionals, real estate investors, and non-profit organizations.
 The company accepts deposit products, such as checking, money market, and savings accounts; and certificates of deposit.
-Its loan portfolio include commercial real estate owner and non-owner-occupied, multifamily, construction and land, franchise real estate secured, small business administration (SBA), and SBA paycheck protection program loans; revolving lines or credit, term loans, seasonal loans, and loans secured by liquid collateral; one-to-four family and home equity lines of credit loans; and savings account secured loans and auto loans.
+Its loan portfolio includes commercial real estate owner and non-owner-occupied, multifamily, construction and land, franchise real estate secured, small business administration (SBA), and SBA paycheck protection program loans; revolving lines or credit, term loans, seasonal loans, and loans secured by liquid collateral; one-to-four family and home equity lines of credit loans; and savings account secured loans and auto loans.
 The company also offers cash management, electronic banking, treasury management, and online bill payment services.
-It operates 65 full-service depository branches located in California, Washington, Oregon, Arizona, and Nevada.
+It operates 61 full-service depository branches located in Arizona, California, Nevada, Oregon, and Washington.
 Pacific Premier Bancorp, Inc.

 Pacific Premier Bancorp in the news